singudotdev/java-microservices-spring-api/README.md

 This API is intended to be used with the ELK Stack in order to centralize logs, so you will need to deploy it also.
-If not, you must update the code.
+If not, you must update the code: delete "logback.xml" and logstash dependency.

 Docker ELK: https://github.com/deviantony/docker-elk